jinitsuga/onesy/README.md

 - backend/database structure planning.
 - incorporating a new hook (useRef hook) to detect clicking outside of an element. useRef essentially allows us to select a DOM node of our choosing through the proper setup.

+-CHECKING THAT FUNCTIONALITY IS CORRECT BEFORE DOUBTING ON THE LIBRARY'S SYSTEMS :D